Drqrd/grand_strategy/README.md

 <br>
 Now while I am proud of my Octosphere implementation, I felt that the seams were very clearly noticable and would not do for what I planned for the project in the future and so I decided to implement a different kind of sphere generation that would give me even better distribution.
 While the icosphere would definitely be an improvement, I had in my mind the sphere type which Red Blob Games used in their blog post, one that had a very different implementation...
 <h4> The Fibonacci Sphere (Of Nightmares) </h4>
-COMING SOON (There is a lot to write about this one and I need to focus on other things for a bit 🙂)
+COMING SOON (There is a lot to write about this one and I need to focus on development 🙂)